miso-lims/miso-lims/docs/user_manual/type_data.md

 ## Deliverables

 A deliverable is the product that will be transferred to the client.
 This is set at the project level, and can be changed on both the Create Project and Edit Project page.

 Only MISO administrators are able to create, edit and delete deliverables using the standard interface.
-A deliverable is only deletable if it is not being used by any projects.
+A deliverable can only be deleted if it is not being used by any projects.

+Deliverables may be divided into categories.
+MISO administrators can create, edit, and delete deliverable categories using the standard interface.
+A deliverable category can only be deleted if there are no deliverables linked to it.

 ## Sample Types